Broshward/ArchlinuxVim/README.md

 While now I hav't HDMI devices for checking graphical working, I use VIM3 device throught ethernet ssh and debug console only.

+You can simply load image to your install SD or USB parts with dd command:
+# dd if=ArchLinuxVIM-X.XX.img of=/dev/yourdevice bs=8M

+Or setup all manually.
+For this read it completely.

-The /boot must be separate FAT partiotion for compability with preinstalled in VIM devices U-boot loader and settings of one.
+The /boot must be separate FAT partiotion for compability with preinstalled in VIM devices U-boot bootloader and settings of one.
 It's pity but the KHADAS company thinks what first partition of flashes and SD memories can be FAT only and made default u-boot preferences are FAT-dependent.
 Others filesystem parts you must copy to another partition with your favorite Linux filesystem or simply cloning git repo to it.